CallumHoughton18/Mushroom-Classification-Front-End/README.md

 The project is containerised via Docker using the root `Dockerfile`.
 To view an example of how it can be deployed check the [Mushroom Classification Deployment Repository](https://github.com/CallumHoughton18/Mushroom-Classification-Deployment).

-## Jenkins CD/CI
+## CD/CI

-The project is configured for a CD/CI Pipeline via Jenkins 2.0, the 'pipeline as code' is available in the root `jenkinsfile`.
+~~The project is configured for a CD/CI Pipeline via Jenkins 2.0, the 'pipeline as code' is available in the root `jenkinsfile`.
 **The Jenkins server must have the initial recommended plugins when installing Jenkins, as well as the Warnings Next Generation plugin and the Cobertura plugin.
-You must also configure the extended email notification plugin**.
+You must also configure the extended email notification plugin**.~~

-In the spirit of open source the Jenkins CI and CD jobs can be viewed [here](http://jenkins.mushroomai.site/).
+~~In the spirit of open source the Jenkins CI and CD jobs can be viewed [here](http://jenkins.mushroomai.site/).~~

-Credentials also need to be configured for the pipeline.
-Which credentials, and of what type, can be easily seen via the `withCredentials` blocks in the Jenkinsfile or via the viewable jobs for the demos.
+~~Credentials also need to be configured for the pipeline.
+Which credentials, and of what type, can be easily seen via the `withCredentials` blocks in the Jenkinsfile or via the viewable jobs for the demos.~~

+As of May 2021 the projects CI and CD pipeline is configured via a self hosted drone.io instance.
+[The pipeline is publically visible.](https://devops.callums-stuff.net/CallumHoughton18/Mushroom-Classification-Front-End) The jenkinsfile has been kept in the repository as it could be useful.

 ## Liability